-These financial statements do not include all of the information required of a full annual financial report and is intended to provide users with an update in relation to events and transactions that are significant to an understanding of the changes in financial position and performance of the Company since the end of the last annual reporting period.
+These financial statements do not include all of the information required of a full annual financial report and are intended to provide users with an update in relation to events and transactions that are significant to an understanding of the changes in financial position and performance of the Company since the end of the last annual reporting period.
 It is therefore recommended that this financial report be read in conjunction with the annual financial statements of the Company for the year ended October 31, 2018.
-These financial statements follow the same accounting policies and methods of application as the annual audited financial statements for the year ended October 31, 2018.
+These financial statements for the year ended October 31, 2018.